DigitalCommons/mykomap/README.md

 ## CONFIG.JSON

-This JSON file defines the defaults for a map-app.
+This JSON file defines the defaults for a sea-map.
 Put in at the path `config/config.json` within the NPM project consuming sea-map (relative to `package.json`).
 Note, because it is JSON, comments are not allowed and all keys must be delimited by double-quotes.
 Double